alodsta/HMaker/README.md

 `-s` –– write header without commrtns.
 `--version` ––write in term wersion of your HMaker.

 Good luck!
-And save your time!
+Make with HMaker and save your time!